matjazbravc/Endava.Hl7.Fhir.OpenAPI.Demo/CONTRIBUTING.md

 When you submit code changes, your submissions are understood to be under the same [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/) that covers the project.
 Feel free to contact the maintainers at [opensource@endava.com](opensource@endava.com) if that's a concern.

-## Report bugs using Github's issues
+## Report bugs using GitHub's issues

-We use Github issues to track public bugs.
+We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue]().

 ## Write bug reports with detail, background, and sample code